 Cuddle Tunes Teddy Bear on the Shark Tank Show

-Personalised Story Telling Teddy Bear - Season 4 - Episode 413
+Personalized Story Telling Teddy Bear - Season 4 - Episode 413

-The Cuddle Tune's Bear comes with a built in MP3 Player and prerecorded songs using your child's name.
+The Cuddle Tune's Bear comes with a built-in MP3 Player and prerecorded songs using your child's name.

 Cuddle Tunes Website